Michiru0206/abmweb/README.md

 1. Fork and Clone abmweb repo
     - Visit ABM Web GitHub page and click fork at the top right of the page.
-    - Create local copy of your fork with: 'git clone https://github.com/<username>/abmweb.git'
+    - Create local copy of your fork with: `git clone https://github.com/<username>/abmweb.git`

 2. Install MySQL 8 and Ruby 3.1.1
     - Mac Users:
         * [Install MySQL 8](https://dev.mysql.com/downloads/mysql)
         * [Install Ruby 3.1.1](https://mac.install.guide/ruby/index.html)

     Check your version of Ruby before you go to the next step.
-On the terminal, change directory ('cd abmweb') and then do 'ruby -v'.
+On the terminal, change directory (`cd abmweb`) and then do `ruby -v`.

 3. Install essential gems
     - Disable gem docs